“I’m trying to go down a bottomless pit. I’ll never make it till the end.”

 - Take a blank sheet and write everything you remember.

 - Find some exercises and questions related to the subject.

 - Create yourself questions and/or challenges while learning, and try to answer them afterward.

 The first method is the hardest, but the most rewarding too.
 Depending of your learning, it can be difficult to do, especially when the knowledge is very broad.
 For example, I try to learn discrete mathematics, and this testing method is not appropriate.
 Since I don’t want to be an expert in computer science (yet), I don’t use it.

-Doing exercises is good to retrieve your knowledge as well as increasing your understanding of the subject.
+Solving exercises is good to retrieve your knowledge and to better understand the subject.
 Exercises and questions can help you avoid the illusion of competence.
 They can spot a new light on some aspects of the knowledge you missed to see before.

 To come back to my study of Computer Science, I think this testing method is more adapted to the topic, to me, and to my goals, at least for now.